Strikeeaglechase/AIPProvider/readme.md

 	float elevationAdjust; // The set elevation offset from the horizon float azimuthAdjust; // The set azimuth offset from directly forward float fov; // Current set FOV
+	int pdt; // PDT index, -1 if no PDT is set

 	StateTargetData[] twsedTargets; // Full data of all TWS selected targets MinimalDetectedTargetData[] detectedTargets; // Partial data of targets found in a scan, can use radar angle to resolve bearing but TWS is required to get actual data